 Children taking prescribed medication must be well enough to attend the setting.
-Children taking antibiotics may not attend the setting for the first 48 hours after starting the course incase of adverse effects to the medication.
-Prescribed medicines must be received by the setting:
+Children taking antibiotics may return to pre-school after taking 2 doses of the medication provided there have been no adverse effects to the medication.

+Prescribed medicines which are to be administered during a session must be received by the setting: